 (...boom goes the dynamite).

-PS – SIDE NOTE: Have you tried barramundi yet?
-I’m a little obsessed with it.
-If it’s on the newish side for you, here’s a lightning-round rundown on the Australis Barramundi fishery:
+PS - SIDE NOTE: Have you tried barramundi yet?
+I'm a little obsessed with it.
+If it's on the newish side for you, here's a lightning-round rundown on The Better Fish® Barramundi fishery:

 Barramundi Fun Facts

-- Australis Barramundi received a “Best Choice” designation from Seafood Watch.
+- The Better Fish® received a "Best Choice" designation from Seafood Watch.
 They work with a TON of seafood sustainability organizations to advance sustainable standards for aquaculture (fish farming) and also collaborate with stakeholders to support sustainable seafood through the entire supply chain.